Esme & Roy

-Esme and Roy, the first new animated series from the makers of Sesame Street in more than a decade follows a young girl, Esme, and her best monster friend, Roy, on their adventures as the best monstersitters in Monsterdale.
+Esme & Roy, the first new animated series from the makers of Sesame Street in more than a decade follows a young girl, Esme, and her best monster friend, Roy, on their adventures as the best monstersitters in Monsterdale.
 Aimed at children ages four to six, it offers a creative new approach to teaching “learning through play” and mindfulness strategies.

-The world of Esme and Roy is brought to vibrant life through infectious humor, imaginative design and such expressive voice talents as Millie Davis (Wonder, Odd Squad) and Patrick McKenna (TV’s Cloudy with a Chance of Meatballs, Hotel Transylvania: The Series).
+The world of Esme & Roy is brought to vibrant life through infectious humor, imaginative design and such expressive voice talents as Millie Davis (Wonder, Odd Squad) and Patrick McKenna (TV’s Cloudy with a Chance of Meatballs, Hotel Transylvania: The Series).

-As Sesame Workshop’s newest addition to the educational entertainment landscape, Esme and Roy underscores how vitally important play is to early childhood development.
+As Sesame Workshop’s newest addition to the educational entertainment landscape, Esme & Roy underscores how vitally important play is to early childhood development.
 Whether they’re pretending to be veterinarians to model how to hold a pet gently, or sticking to a shopping list by turning a trip to the grocery store into a matching game, the monstersitters help their little friends learn a range of lessons while having fun.

 When children play together, they are physically, cognitively and socially engaged.
 Motivated by their own curiosity and interest, they learn to collaborate, self-regulate, communicate and empathize with others during play sessions.
-As modeled in Esme and Roy, ?learning through play” allows children to develop these critical life skills in a safe environment.
+As modeled in Esme & Roy, “learning through play” allows children to develop these critical life skills in a safe environment.

-Created by TV veterans Dustin Ferrer and Amy Steinberg (Peg + Cat, Team Umizoomi, Wonder Pets!, Shimmer and Shine), Esme and Roy is produced in partnership with Corus Entertainment’s animation studio, Nelvana, with illustrations inspired by renowned artist Dankerleroux.
+Created by TV veterans Dustin Ferrer and Amy Steinberg (Peg + Cat, Team Umizoomi, Wonder Pets!, Shimmer and Shine), Esme & Roy is produced in partnership with Corus Entertainment’s animation studio, Nelvana, with illustrations inspired by renowned artist Dankerleroux.